-Small Firm Assistance Program -- During the fourth quarter of 2010, LMDC received thirty-six applications for assistance, for a total of three hundred and two applications received since the launch of the Program.
+Small Firm Assistance Program -- During the first quarter of 2011, LMDC received ten applications for assistance, for a total of three hundred and twelve applications received since the launch of the Program.
 LMDC continues to work with the City of New York to ensure the Program is administered as efficiently and effectively as possible.

-LMDC continues to examine this project&rsquos budget among other project&rsquos budgets to potentially add funds to Fulton Corridor Open Spaces Program.
+LMDC continues to examine this projects budget among other projects budgets to potentially add funds to Fulton Corridor Open Spaces Program.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Businesses 0 0/150
+of Businesses 200 200/150